Texas flood survivors captured their terrifying ordeal in photos and video

 When her son awoke to Simon-Alexander's desperate screams, the water was already ankle deep.

 “Who do we tell?
-We have to tell someone," Simon-Alexander said in a video of those frantic moments shot by Jane Towler — one of several the retired nurse would record during the deluge.
+We have to tell someone," Simon-Alexander said in one of the videos.

 “Everything in our yard has floated away,” Jane Towler said as her video captured the muddy water rising in the kitchen.
 Simon-Alexander's daughter was quiet, strapped to her mother's chest.